I nod. “I was just out there for a few months earlier this year. And now I’m headed back.”

 My dad, actually, was the one that was most hyped on me meeting him, and you can kinda understand why: Rome is so fucking sauve, so debonair, so cultured and shit, and in a lot of ways he’s the kind of guy that any dad would want to see their daughter with.

-But we met up with Rome for a few days and I was kinda surprised.
-You know, you always hear about how smoking hot he is and how much of a player he is—the real deal, the OG Rico Sauve—but I didn’t really feel either of those things.
+But we met up with Rome for a few days, in the middle of all that, before “all that” imploded–and I was kinda surprised.
+You know, you always hear about how smoking hot he is and how much of a player he is, but I didn’t really get that.
+He seemed tired.
 He had salt-and-pepper hair that he’d slicked back, and when he smiled he had those few deep, distinct wrinkles that weren’t attractive to me then, but are now—an older guy kinda thing.

 I ended up leaving Rome, with the boyfriend—wrote my dad an email, saying, Yeah, Rome’s cool, something noncommittal like that—and didn’t really have any plans of ever seeing him again.
 Didn’t think about him ever, except sometimes in passing.